Get ready for a fourth industrial revolution

 Should we embrace or fear the robot revolution?
 The Bank of England’s chief economist has warned of the need to take drastic measures to stop millions of people falling victim to AI.

-Yesterday, the chief economist of the Bank of England, Andy Haldane, warned that to avoid “large swathes” of people becoming “technologically unemployed” as AI begins to replace jobs, the UK will need a skills revolution.
+Yesterday, the chief economist of the Bank of England,’ Andy Haldane, warned that millions face unemployment as artificial intelligence (AI) begins to replace jobs.

 The second came around the turn of the 20th century, a period of growth for pre-existing industries and expansion of new ones.
 Electric power enabled mass production, rendering millions of jobs obsolete.

 The third was the digital revolution.
-The age of computers, the internet and the mobile phone, transforming traditional production and business techniques.
+The age of computers, the internet and the mobile phone.

-These times of upheaval all saw “a hollowing out of the jobs market”, as Haldane puts it.
-“That heightened social tensions, it heightened financial tensions, it led to a rise in inequality.”
+These times of upheaval all saw “a hollowing out of the jobs market”.
+This caused huge social problems.

-As a new technological wave breaks over society, people will have to adapt fast.
+As a new industrial revolution wave breaks, people will have to adapt.

 But will the positives of these changes outweigh the negatives?